seymaharslan/Amazon-Data-Analysis/README.md

 # Amazon-Data-Analysis
-On this project I examined Sales and Inventory Performance
+On this project I examined Sales and Inventory Performance by using Stepwise Multiple Linear Regression